lizzybrooks/python-possible/3-hello-Python.md

 You can also get a range of characters in a string by entering a starting and ending index in your square brackets:

+15. Get the first three letters of your person's name (feel free to use a different person if you're getting bored):

 ```python
 name = "Cardi B"